wolfgang-noichl/magick-rotation/Magick-README.txt

-Magick Rotation 1.6.2						October 2, 2012
+Magick Rotation 1.7						November 30, 2013

 NOTE: In the Advanced Setup command boxes do not use '&' after a program.
 For example adding '&' to Cairo Dock as in "cairo-dock -o &".
 Adding the '&' will cause Magick Rotation to "hang".

-NOTE: If the stylus and other input tools have right and left orientation reversed when in a portrait tablet mode (cw or ccw), you likely have a known bug in xf86-input-wacom.
+NOTE (obsolete?): If the stylus and other input tools have right and left orientation reversed when in a portrait tablet mode (cw or ccw), you likely have a known bug in xf86-input-wacom.
 The bug caused cw and ccw to be reversed for xsetwacom in versions 0.10.9 through 0.11.0.
 It is suggested you update xf86-input-wacom to a later version.
-Cloning its git repository to update is described in the FAQ.
+Cloning its git repository to update is described in FAQ #1603.

 PRELIMINARIES